Dhruvaraju/RestService_Testing_SoapUI/soap_tests/README_SOAP.md

     To Execute all test cases:
-    - Double click on testesuite and click play button, it will run all the test cases and show results
+    - Double click on testesuite and click play button, it will run all the test cases and show results Properties project level, Test Suite Level, Test Case Level getting and setting them.
+- Project Level
+    - Click on project >> Bottom left side we will be able to see properties, beside it custom properties will be available
+    - We can add a variable and assign it a value by clciking '+'
+    - To access project level variables ${#Project#Variablename} eg: ${#Project#adminUser} will fetch Dexter in attached project
+- Test Suite Level
+    - Click on TestSuite >> custom Properties >> Add properties
+    - To Access TestSuite Property ${#TestSuite#Property} eg: ${#TestSuite#varOne} return 25
+- Test case Level
+    - Click on TestSuite >> custom Properties >> Add properties
+    - To Access TestCase Property ${#TestCase#Property} eg: ${#TestCase#egProperty} return TestData